 NSF Requirements

 NSF has established a training requirement in RCR for all undergraduates, graduate students, postdoctoral fellows (postdocs), faculty, and other senior personnel supported by NSF projects.
 The requirements, implement provisions of the America COMPETES Act and the CHIPS and Science Act of 2022.
-The scope of the training requirements were recently expanded to include training in the areas of research security risks, federal export controls, and disclosure and reporting requirements.
+The scope of the training requirements were recently expanded to include training in the areas of research security risks, federal export controls, and disclosure and reporting requirements related to…..[insert explanation].

 At the time an NSF proposal is submitted, Sponsored Projects Administration (SPA) must certify that NM Tech has a plan to provide appropriate training and oversight for students (undergraduate and graduate), postdoctoral fellows, faculty and senior personnel who will be supported by NSF, to conduct research.
 Plans are not required to be submitted with proposals but are subject to review upon request by NSF.